surveysolutions/docs/content/getting-started/faq-for-it-personnel.md

                         </ul>
                         <h6>30.
 If we host Survey Solutions on our own server, how do we make sure that we get the updates?</h6>
                         <ul>
-                            <li>Every person having an account on the Survey Solutions Designer gets automatic notifications regarding new releases.</li>
-                            <li>Release notes can be viewed here: <a href="/release-notes/release-notes" target="_blank">Release notes</a></li>
+                            <li>Notifications about new version releases are routinely posted as: <a href="/release-notes/release-notes" target="_blank">Release notes</a></li>
+                            <li>The update of the server component of Survey Solutions is not automatic and should be undertaken by the server administrator after careful consideration of the new features and current data collection situation.</li>
                             <li>The updates procedure depends both on the most recent and the installed version of Survey Solutions.</li>
-                            <li>The update of the server component of Survey Solutions is not automatic and should be undertaken by the server administrator after careful consideration of the new features and current data collection situation.</li>
+                            <li>Lagging behind for several versions is not recommended as this means you are not getting the bugfixes and access to the new features.</li>
+                            <li>If you are reporting a bug, our first recommendation is usually to catch up with the currently released version.
                         </ul>
                         <h6>31.
 Can we restrict the tablets so that no other software can be used on the tablets?</h6>
                         <ul>